 This is one of the big reasons American-made guitars are so revered.
 Generally, you can count on the craftsmanship and quality to be superior in American instruments.

 When we move to the Mexican-made lineup those quality and craftsmanship issues are a bit more relaxed.
 The standards aren't quite as high for the materials they use, and the craftsmanship is not quite the same.
 New and cutting-edge technology that appears in American-made Fenders usually doesn't find its way to the MIM lineup for several years.

 Still, Mexican-made Fenders are excellent basses, and only suffer when compared to their American cousins.
-In fact, some players think they are so good that they almost on-par with an American Jazz.
-It's import to realize that Fender's Mexico facilities aren't all that far away from their California headquarters.
+In fact, some players think they are so good that they are almost on par with an American Jazz.
+It's important to realize that Fender's Mexico facilities aren't all that far away from their California headquarters.
 When compared to some other brands that outsource construction, Fender's quality control is outstanding.

 So, if you are wondering if MIM Fenders are worth it, the answer is certainly yes.
 They are instruments that provide great value while still retaining professional quality.
 However, don't expect them to be up to the high standard set by American Fenders.